Joroovb/backupcv/index.md

 <img class="profile-picture" src="profile.jpg">

+Programmer.
+Teacher.
+Tinkerer.
 I hope to do a PhD someday.
 In my spare time I like to cuddle with cats, play music and automate my home.

-## Research Interest

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Aliquam finibus ipsum ac erat aliquam dapibus.
-Vestibulum vehicula placerat ex, a consectetur odio pharetra quis.
-Mauris id urna ante.
-Fusce pharetra diam ac nisi aliquet, vel egestas ex iaculis.
-Pellentesque laoreet cursus tellus sed pellentesque.
-Praesent a rhoncus elit.
-Nunc ipsum nisl, consequat sit amet pretium quis, gravida id ipsum.

 ## Occupation
 `2021 - Now`